 - Hierarchical clustering

 - Hidden Markov models

 Let’s summarize what we have learnt in supervised and unsupervised learning algorithms post.

 Supervised learning: Learning from the know label data to create a model then predicting target class for the given input data.

 Unsupervised learning: Learning from the unlabeled data to differentiating the given input data.

-I hope you liked today’s post.
+I hope you like this post.
 If you have any questions then feel free to comment below.
 If you want me to write on one specific topic then do tell it to me in the comments below.

 |Title of the course||Course Link||What You Will Learn|